chromemilk/Molecule-Simulator/README.md

 # 3D Molecule Simulator

-A real-time 3D simulation written in modern C++ using OpenGL.
+A real-time 3D simulation written in modern C++ using OpenGL - 2530 lines so far

 ## Example